grafana/k6-docs/src/data/markdown/docs/02 javascript api/07 k6-experimental/01 browser/10 Page/goto--options--.md

 excerpt: 'Browser module: page.goto(url, [options]) method'
 ---

-Navigates to the specified url and returns the main resource response.
+Navigates to the specified URL and returns the main resource response.

 Navigating to `about:blank` or navigation to the same URL with a different hash, will succeed and return `null`.